Watson-Explorer/wex-wdc-integration-samples/README.md

 ### Required development tools
 - A JDK is required to compile the Java code.
 Download and install [IBM JDK 1.7](http://www.ibm.com/developerworks/java/jdk/eclipse/index.html)
-- We use Ant to build the package.
-Download and install [Apache Ant 1.9.4](http://ant.apache.org)
+- We use Maven to build the package.
+Download and install [Apache Maven](http://maven.apache.org/)

 ### Optional development tools
 The following tools and plug-ins can make testing and deployments easier.